 Burley Encore X is also compatible with sand and gravel riding, jogging, and skiing, but these kits are not included in the original package.

-If you don’t plan to expand your family any time soon and you want to take just one kid for a ride, then a single-seater bike trailer is all you need.
+If you don’t plan to expand your family any time soon and you want to take two kids for a ride, then a double-seater bike trailer is all you need.

 It ships with the additional stroller and jogger kits, so it’s an ideal trailer for multi-sport-oriented parents.
 You can convert it in a matter of seconds and go for a walk or a run.

-Croozer Premium is the roomiest single bike trailer in this price range with room to spare in the cockpit for your kid’s favorite toys.
+Qeridoo Kidgoo 2 is the roomiest double bike trailer in this price range with room to spare in the cockpit for your kids’ favorite toys.

-Your kid will be snug inside the trailer thanks to a comfortable bucket seat that prevents leaning and a five-point harness system that will support the passenger throughout the ride.
+Your kids will be snug inside the trailer thanks to comfortable bucket seats that prevents leaning and a five-point harness system that will support the passenger throughout the ride.

-The main safety features on Croozer Premium include a robust internal frame with roll bars and bumpers, as well as a low center of gravity that improves stability in corners.
+The main safety features on Kidgoo include a robust internal frame with roll bars and bumpers, as well as a low center of gravity that improves stability in corners.

-This trailer also includes rear reflectors and a cable-actuated brake to keep the trailer firmly fixed.
+This trailer also includes a rear light and a parking brake to keep the trailer firmly fixed.

 If you need to carry a lot of stuff on your rides, walks, or jogs, you can easily store them in the massive rear cargo area and haul them around with you.